linode/apl-docs/docs/cli-working-with.md

 ## Deploy changes

-:::note Diff output is logged in stderr!
+:::info Diff output is logged in stderr!

 Helmfile decided to output diff information to stderr to circumvent template output pollution.
 Don't be worried to see such output prefixed with `error:`.